 Our single batch yarns are intensely local, one-off collaborations that allow us to work with specific ranches, mills, and clips of wool.
 Plains, the first single batch yarn we offered, was spun by Mountain Meadow Wool Mill in Buffalo, Wyoming with sheep in the same county providing the wool.
-Our efforts to support the revitalization of the American wool industry have seen to fruition the first of our ranch specific yarns, Ranch 01.
+Our efforts to support the revitalization of the American wool industry have seen to fruition our ranch specific yarns, Ranch 01 and Ranch 02: Forbes.
 The Climate Beneficial wool used to make Ranch 01 was shorn from sheep raised on the lands of Bare Ranch in Surprise Valley, California.
 Ranch 02: Forbes is made from 100% Rambouillet raised on the Forbes Ranch near Kaycee, Wyoming.
 Ranch 03: Campbell-Hansmire is made from 100% Merino wool raised in Eagle County, Colorado.